Layers and Masks

 A black mask hides the content of a layer, preventing anything on the layer or any correction made by an adjustment layer from having any affect on the layer below.
 It is as if the layer did not exist.
 Any shade of gray lighter than pure black will allow a percentage of the top layer to be seen or to affect the image below.
 Varying the value of the gray on a mask allows you to vary the intensity of the current layer in relation to the background or other layer below it.
 These modifications can be added to the mask using the Gradient Tool, or the Brush Tool or even by filling a portion of the mask from a selection.
 Modifications to the mask density can also be made using Levels or Curves.

 Masks can be created from selections made from the image.
 With a selection active, adding an adjustment layer will automatically create a mask which allows the selected area to be adjusted and hide the adjustment from the remainder of the image.
 This can be used to make local color corrections to skin tones, for example, or to control the contrast of a local area such as a sky without allowing those adjustments to show on other parts of the image.
 A mask created from the sky area of a background layer can be applied to a second image on top to allow the sky from the top image to replace the sky in the background image.

-In the image to the right the sky was darkened by adding an adjustment layer in Multiply mode at 50% opacity.
+In the image to the right the sky was darkened by adding a curves adjustment layer in Multiply mode.
+Curves settings limited the adjustment to the higher values, and the layer opacity was reduced to 52%.
 The sky was selected first so that the mask on the adjustment layer only allowed the darkening effect to show in the sky area.
 The black on the mask (unselected area) preserved the appearance of the background layer.
 You can mouse over the image to see the original sky.
 Any modifications to the adjustment layer, either in mode or to the adjustment itself will only appear in the sky area.